 The following assumes that you have installed Bacula, you more or less understand it, you have at least worked through the tutorial or have equivalent experience, and that you have set up a basic production configuration.
 If you haven't done the above, please do so and then come back here.
 The following is a sort of checklist that points with perhaps a brief explanation of why you should do it.
 In most cases, you will find the details elsewhere in the manual.
 The order is more or less the order you would use in setting up a production system (if you already are in production, use the checklist anyway).

-On most modern Win32 machines, you can edit the conf files with notepad and choose output encoding UTF-8.
+On most modern Win32 machines, you can edit the configuration files with notepad and choose output encoding UTF-8.

 Although these items may not be critical, they are recommended and will help you avoid problems.